qmer05/SP-1MovieRepository/README.md

 - Convert JSON responses to DTOs (Data Transfer Objects).
 - Store and manage movie data using Hibernate.
 - Handle various entities such as movies, directors, actors, and genres.
+- Retrieve movies by director or actor name.
+- Get the top 10 most popular or lowest-rated movies.
+- Search for movies by name.
+- Create, update, and delete movie records.

 ## Technologies Used